+The Board also has Directors with ages ranging from 60 to more than 70 years old, who have served on the Board for different tenures.
 The Board currently comprises business leaders and professionals with accounting, financial, legal and business management backgrounds.
 The members of the Board with their combined business, management and professional experience, knowledge and expertise, provide the core competencies to allow for diverse and objective perspectives on the Group's business and direction.
 Further information on the individual Directors' background, experience and skills can be found in the 'Board of Directors' section in the AR.

 Having considered the scope and nature of the operations of the Group, the Board is satisfied that the current composition mix and size of the Board provide for sufficient diversity and allow for informed and constructive and effective decision-making at meetings of the Board and Board Committees.
-The Board will continue to review opportunities to refresh the Board with a view to expanding the skills, experience and diversity of the Board as a whole.
+The Board will continue to review opportunities to refresh the Board with a view to expanding the skills, experience and diversity, including gender diversity, of the Board as a whole.